ParadigmZero/homeworked-frontend/README.md

 # Setup

 Node and npm must be installed.

-Run the following in the root directory of this project.
+Recommend to use Node Version Manager (nvm) then in this directory enter:

+`nvm use`

+Which will install a version of Node confirmed to work with this project.

+Then install node modules .etc:

-`npm i`
+`npm i --legacy-peer-deps`

 ## Running